mechatroner/RBQL/README.md

 ### Disadvantages of RBQL compared to traditional SQL engines
 * Not suitable for transactional workload
 * RBQL doesn't support nested queries, but they can be emulated with consecutive queries
-* Number of tables in all JOIN queries is always 2 (input table and join table), use consecutive queries to join 3 or more tables
+* Number of tables in a JOIN subquery is always 2 (input table and join table), use query chaining operator to join 3 or more tables
 * Does not support HAVING statement